leto/writing/blog_posts/parrot/m0_meeting.md

 "magical" concept that will be implemented at a higher level.
 We have started to refer to the level above M0 as M1 and everything above M0 as M1+.

-Allison also mentioned that many innovations and optimizations are possible in storing isolated register sets for each Continuation (a.k.a call frame).
+allison++ also mentioned that many innovations and optimizations are possible in storing isolated register sets for each Continuation (a.k.a call frame).
 This area of Parrot may yield some interesting surprises and perhaps some publishable findings.